SC DOT to update public on plans for congested eastern stretch of I-526

 The I-526 corridor was built in 1992 as a way to alleviate traffic and provide another hurricane evacuation route.

-Mount Pleasant Transportation Director Brad Morrison told The Post and Courier that he hopes the space can be widened without claiming Mount Pleasant businesses and homes.
+Mount Pleasant Transportation Operations Division Chief James Aton told The Post and Courier that he feels the space can be widened without claiming Mount Pleasant businesses and homes.

-“I expect they could go to eight lanes within the existing footprint,” he said.
-“They have a good bit of space within the existing right of way.”

 State Ports Authority spokeswoman Liz Crumley told the newspaper some of the creative ways the ports are looking to ease congestion include potentially moving a portion of containers between Wando Welch Terminal and the future Hugh K. Leatherman Sr. Terminal on barges rather than by trucks.